Clips vs files

 Dragging and dropping them onto a place in the timeline.

-Clicking the Insert the selected clips at the end of the timeline button in the Media library.
+Clicking the Insert the selected clips at the end of the timeline button in the Media Library header.

 Pressing the Insert key.

-When following the second and third options (clicking or pressing insert), selected clips will be inserted one after another into the first layer of the timeline at a position, where the last clip on any layer ends.
+When following the second and third options (clicking or pressing insert), the new clips will be inserted one after another on the longest layer of the timeline where the last clip ends.

 Moving clips along the timeline